 B) Invoicing and payment

-- The Noise Chap's credit terms are that the invoice will be issued at the time of the report being sent to the client, or training completed, and for payment to be made within 30 days of this invoice date.
+- The Noise Chap's standard credit terms are that, unless it is a service or product purchased and paid for online, the invoice will be issued at the time of the report being sent to the client or training completed, and for payment to be made within 30 days of this invoice date.
 We believe it is only fair that when we do what we say we will do, and do it very well, then accounts departments pay for that work promptly.
 The Noise Chap is VERY good at what we do and we view companies delaying payments as a breach of that mutual respect.
-The Noise Chap is small but a bit bolshy on this point.

 - Payments are only accepted by bank transfer.